-The reason is that every word of Shakespeare’s exactly fits the emotion it’s expressing.
+The reason for this is that every word of Shakespeare’s exactly fits the emotion it’s expressing.
 In fact, a word in Shakespeare actually becomes the emotion, and when he organises his words into phrases and sentences that applies even more strongly.
 When Macbeth says, ‘Oh full of scorpions is my mind, dear wife,’ you have a good example of that.
 Or, when staring at his blood-soaked hands after killing Duncan, he says ‘What hands are here!
 Ha – they pluck out mine eyes,’ all the emotion of the predicament he’s in is there.

 In the sonnets, particularly, although they are only fourteen lines, there is a world of experience in each one because every item of expression has several layers of meaning, all interacting with all the other expression in the poem.
 Could you do that?
 Could anyone but Shakespeare?
-No.

 2. Your sonnet must rhyme.
 There must be three sets of four lines and one set of two lines.

 A set of four lines is called a quatrain.
 They must follow this pattern.
 The first quatrain will rhyme like this: abab, for example, rain, space, pain, trace.

 In the second quatrain you will use different words and it will rhyme like this: cdcd, for example, run, sky, sun, die.

 In the third quatrain you will use different words again and it will rhyme like this: efef, for example, boy, man, joy, van.

 You now have your three Shakespearean quatrains.
 That’s twelve lines.
 A sonnet always has fourteen lines.
 You need a final two and they are called a couplet.
 So far your sonnet has three quatrains.
 Once you have written them the sonnet needs a couplet.
 The rhyme pattern for that is gg.
 Again, words you haven’t used in the rhyming so far.
 An example is owl and fowl.